Hydronautica/HybridModeling_IsaacSim/README.md

 ```

 ## Quick start (conceptual)
-1. Launch `run_hybrid.py` to spawn the floater and Franka arm inside Isaac Sim.
+1. Launch `run_hybrid.py` to spawn the floater and Franka arm inside Isaac Sim 5.0.
 2. The `HybridController` samples the floater pose and velocity, calls the numerical mooring model, maps the resulting wrench to the Franka end-effector, and feeds torques to the articulation controller.
 3. Use `drag_grab_enable.py` to toggle PhysX grab-and-drag during debugging.

 The scripts are intentionally lightweight: they are meant as templates for integrating real hydrodynamics, mooring solvers, and control laws.

 ## Usage
-Run the launchers with the Isaac Sim Python interpreter so that modules such as `omni.isaac.core` are discoverable.
+Run the launchers with the Isaac Sim 5.0 Python interpreter so that modules such as `omni.isaac.core` are discoverable.
 On Linux/macOS, use `python.sh`; on Windows, use `python.bat` from the Isaac Sim installation directory.
 Alternatively, set the environment variable `ISAACSIM_PYTHON_PATH` to `<isaac-sim-root>/python` before executing `launch/run_sim.py` or `launch/run_hybrid.py`.
 If Isaac Sim is not available on the Python path, the launchers will raise a clear error describing how to resolve the issue.
+The helper in `launch/isaac_path.py` also scans default Isaac Sim 5.x install directories (e.g., `~/.local/share/ov/pkg/isaac-sim-5.0.x/python`) when environment variables are not set.